Statement 8 (continued)

 Guarantees under the Commonwealth Bank Sale Act 1995

-Under the terms of the Commonwealth Bank Sale Act 1995, the Australian Government has guaranteed various superannuation and other liabilities; $0.7 billion is attributable to liabilities of the Commonwealth Bank of Australia, as at 28 March 2013, and $4.2 billion is attributable to liabilities of the Commonwealth Bank Officers' Superannuation Corporation, as at 31 December 2012.
+Under the terms of the Commonwealth Bank Sale Act 1995, the Australian Government has guaranteed various superannuation and other liabilities: $748.3 million is attributable to liabilities of the Commonwealth Bank of Australia, as at 31 December 2013, and $4.2 billion is attributable to liabilities of the Commonwealth Bank Officers' Superannuation Corporation, as at 31 December 2013.

 Reserve Bank of Australia — guarantee

-The Australian Government guarantees the liabilities of the Reserve Bank of Australia.
-It is measured as the Bank's total liabilities excluding capital, reserves, and Australian Government deposits.
+The Australian Government guarantees the liabilities of the Reserve Bank of Australia, measured as the Bank's total liabilities excluding capital, reserves, and Australian Government deposits.
 The major component of the Bank's liabilities is notes (that is, currency) on issue.
-Notes on issue amount to $57 billion as at 25 March 2013, and the total guarantee is $65 billion, up from $63.1 billion reported in the 2012‑13 MYEFO.
+Notes on issue amount to $60.4 billion, as at 2 April 2014, and the total guarantee is $91.7 billion ($65 billion at the Mid‑Year Economic and Fiscal Outlook 2013‑14).